As part of our Safeguarding Duty we at West Hill will always put the welfare of the children first.

 Keeping children safe in education 2018 : Keeping children safe in education

 Local guidance : Wandsworth Children’s Safeguarding Board: http://www.wscb.org.uk/

 These duties are made explicit and are reviewed annually via our safeguarding and child protection policy:

 At the beginning of each academic year staff are updated on any relevant changes to working together and keeping children safe in education- Part one of the document Keeping Children Safe is read by all staff and signed as understood.

 There are other relevant school polices which contribute to the school’s Safeguarding and child protection policy.
 These include for example, the Anti-Bullying Policy, The Behaviour policy, Staff Code of Conduct, the Online Safety policy.
 These are referenced in the appendices of the Safeguarding and Child Protection policy available here:

-September 2016 – On INSET day staff were updated by the Head teacher on the changes to the Keeping Children Safe in Education 2016 and were reminded of the key duties and shared responsibility for action to be taken in relation to safeguarding duties with a, ‘it could happen here’ approach to those duties.
+September 2018 – On INSET day staff were updated by the Head teacher on the changes to the Keeping Children Safe in Education 2018 and were reminded of the key duties and it is everyone’s responsibility for action to be taken in relation to safeguarding duties with a, ‘it could happen here’ approach to those duties.
 All staff receive introductory and refresher safeguarding training at least every 1-2 years.
 This format is in line with national and local safeguarding board expectations.
 New staff appointed during the year complete the online introduction to safeguarding training provided by Wandsworth Borough TPD.
 This is a certificated training.
 Training on specific safeguarding is also provided by out of Borough certified agencies.
 Staff also receive safeguarding updates across the year and are provided with necessary training opportunities as required by local and national guidance.